65156/multi-region-pipeline-test/README.md

 ```

 Once backend has been configured, update the backend bucket arg found in each of the provider.tf files in each regional directory and re-run the github actions pipeline.

+#### Install the Branch Rulesets
+Update your Github Actions Rulesets, with the .json files found in /.github